 Note: this program is currently not accepting new students.

-This is a graduate degree in music with a Liberal Arts focus.
+This is a graduate degree in music.
 Students work with the Graduate Program Director and an appropriate faculty advisor to design their curriculum.
-Many elective options allow students to explore areas such as composition, arranging, collaborative arts, jazz, music technology, audio engineering, pedagogy, music industry and literature.
+Many elective options allow students to explore areas such as composition, arranging, collaborative arts, jazz, music technology, audio engineering, pedagogy, music industry, and literature.
 Students are prepared for professional careers in those areas, and for doctoral program auditions.

 - all master’s degrees in music require a final oral comprehensive exam, and final graduate project;